mysociety/stringprint2/readme.md

 - `pdf` - name of a pdf version in the document folder (will be copied into rendered folder)
 - `pdf_location` - url of a PDF to link to elsewhere
 - `kindle_location` - location of a kindle file elsewhere to replace local link (if for instance, avaliable on Amazon)
+- `copy_files` - additional files to be copied from the source folder to the rendered directory/zip.

 Image options: